 This item is available in full to subscribers.

 If you're a print subscriber, but do not yet have an online account, click here to create one.

 Click here to see your options for becoming a subscriber.

 If you made a voluntary contribution in 2022-2023 of $50 or more, but do not yet have an online account, click here to create one at no additional charge.
 VIP Digital Access includes access to all websites and online content.

 Supporters of a retail marijuana tax initiative held a Capitol rally on Sept.
-4, urging Colorado voters to back pot sales taxes to ensure that the newly created industry “pays its own way.”
+4, urging Colorado voters to back pot sales taxes this fall to ensure that the newly created industry “pays its own way.”

 Retail pot sales will soon become a reality in the state, thanks to last year’s voter-backed passage of Amendment 64.
 The Legislature passed pot regulations earlier this year, but voters still must decide whether they will support the taxes needed to fund retail marijuana rules.

 State Rep. Dan Pabon, D-Denver, who played a key role in crafting Amendment 64 legislation, said that unless voters back the pot taxes this fall, “we will have to do one of two things: Take money from education and other programs in Colorado to fund this industry, or we’ll have lackluster or lax enforcement,”